 Our pick of the best kayak seat cushion

-Hands down, the best kayak seat cushion on our list is the Yakpads Cushioned Seat Pad.
+Hands down, the best kayak seat cushion on our list is the Yakpads Cushioned Seat Pad by Cascade Creek.
 It isn’t cheap, but it offers goodies like lumbar support, straps for stable mounting, insulation, and not only.

 However, this doesn’t mean that other kayak seat pads on our reviews don’t have anything to offer!

 7 best kayak seat pads reviewed

 Up first on our reviews of best kayak seat cushions is a seat pad by Skwoosh.
 This is a good option if you are ready to spend the money on a quality kayak seat pad.

 This seat cushion is made from fluidized gel which imparts supportiveness to the cushion but doesn’t make it too rigid.
 What you may also like about Skwoosh’s seat pad is that it offers a minimally elevated seating position, so if you don’t want to be seated high, this cushion may be excellent.

 The gel in this kayak seat pad also has insulation properties, so in cool weather, you won’t get cold while sitting on this seat pad.

 What is also great about this kayak seat pad is that it has a foldable design.
 It isn’t too big to begin with, but it’s nice that Skwoosh has made it that bit more storage-efficient.

 With that being said, the high quality and durability of this cushion have a bit high price.
 Not only that, you may dislike it if you are looking for a thickly-padded seat cushion.

 - Great insulation.